View

 Returns

-Rotation angle of the view, in degrees
+Rotation angle of the view

 See also

-def rotation_=(angle: Float): Unit
+def rotation_=(angle: Immutable[Angle]): Unit

 Set the orientation of the view.